Skip to main content

 Hyperliquid

-Hyperliquid is a decentralized perpetual futures exchange built on the Arbitrum blockchain, offering a fully on-chain order book and matching engine.
+Hyperliquid is a decentralized perpetual futures and spot exchange built on the Hyperliquid L1, a purpose-built blockchain optimized for trading.
+HyperCore provides a fully on-chain order book and matching engine.
 This integration supports live market data feeds and order execution on Hyperliquid.

 warning